Student Center - Suite E140

 Letter from the Dean

-Over the course of the past year a number of policies and procedures have changed.
+Recently a number of policies and procedures have changed which impact graduate students.
 Below is a brief summary of items of interest of which you should be aware.
 If you have questions, please do not hesitate contacting the Graduate Office for clarification.

-Graduation Deadlines - There have been a number of changes to graduate school deadlines.
-Please review the Graduation Information and Deadlines website for the most accurate deadline information (http://gradschool.mines.edu/GS-Graduation-Information-and-Deadlines).
+Graduation Deadlines and Commencement - There have been a number of changes to graduate school deadlines.
+Please review the Graduation Information and Deadlines website for the most accurate deadline and Commencement information (http://gradschool.mines.edu/GS-Graduation-Information-and-Deadlines).

-Diplomas - The institution will be providing all graduates nickel-plate diplomas.
-Production and distribution of our nickel-plate diplomas for graduate students will be handled by the Office of the Registrar.
-Graduates who would like to separately purchase an additional sterling sliver diploma may do so.
-Information on ordering a separate silver diploma directly from our diploma vendor will be available on the graduate school website in November.
+Diplomas - The institution provides all graduates nickel-plate diplomas.
+Production and distribution of our nickel-plate diplomas for graduate students is handled by the Office of the Registrar.
+Graduates who would like to separately purchase an additional sterling silver diploma may do so.
+Information on ordering a separate silver diploma directly from our diploma vendor is available on the graduate school website (http://gradschool.mines.edu/GS-Diplomas).
 The cost of this additional diploma will depend on the market price of sterling silver at the time orders are placed.
 If you are thinking about pursuing this option, you should expect the price to be somewhere between $500 and $1,000.

 Research Data Management - Due to funding requirements on many grants, Mines needs to take a more active role in making the data produced as part of your research publicly accessible.
 This means depositing your data along with your theses/dissertation.
-For more information, please contact Katy Ginger in Research Data Services at email@example.com or http://inside.mines.edu/RDS-home The Fall semester theses writing workshop will have more information.
-And a seminar is being planned.
+For more information, please email: email@example.com or visit http://inside.mines.edu/RDS-home.

 Research Ethics Requirement - All students supported at any time in their graduate career through the National Science Foundation (NSF), as research assistants, hourly employees or fellowship awardees, must complete training in the responsible conduct of research (RCR).
 This requirement is in addition to all other institutional and program requirements described below and in the appropriate program sections of this Bulletin.